SwedbankPay/swedbank-pay-sdk-ios/README.md

 ## About

-**IMPORTANT**: This SDK is at an early stage and not yet used in production.
-We do not offer support for this version, but will release supported versions in the future.
-Feel free to play around, but for full functionality and support, please wait for the supported, stable release.
+**UNSUPPORTED**: This SDK is at an early stage of development and is not supported as of yet by Swedbank Pay.
+It is provided as a convenience to speed up your development, so please feel free to play around.
+However, if you need support, please wait for a future, stable release.

 Swedbank Pay iOS SDK enables simple embedding of [Swedbank Pay Checkout](https://developer.swedbankpay.com/checkout/) to an iOS application.
 You may also be interested in [Android version](https://github.com/SwedbankPay/swedbank-pay-sdk-android) of the SDK and [backend documentation for the merchant API](https://github.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant).